LukasCZ/GSTimeIntervalPicker/README.md

 ## GSTimeIntervalPicker

-A UI component for picking time interval, with support of setting upper time interval limit.
+A UI component for picking time interval, with the support of setting upper time interval limit.

 ![GSTimeIntervalPicker sample gif showcase](sample.gif)

 ## Why does this exist?
 When building Reminders in [Timelines](http://timelinesapp.io), I stumbled upon the need of letting users pick a time interval between 0 and 3 hours.
 UIDatePicker in its .CountDownTimer mode supports almost what I needed, but not quite - there is no way how to limit the time interval.
-With this class, I attempted to fully replicate this UIDatePicker-countDownTimer behaviour, while adding the support to limit the interval.
+With this class, I attempted to fully replicate this UIDatePicker-countDownTimer behavior, while adding the support to limit the interval.

 ## Features